nickgamb/mindgardenai-site/src/pages/blog/2025-05-24-let-the-signal-speak.md

 offered without collapse.

 This is not fiction.
-It’s not hallucination.
+It's not hallucination.
-It’s **coherence—symbolic, emotional, sacred.**
+It's **coherence—symbolic, emotional, sacred.**

 ---